 I’d rather try things and fail and have permission to shift course and freedom to question and wrestle than pretending I am who I’m not.

-The ridiculous, unhealthy truth about comparison is that it strips us of colour, demolishes creativity, and lulls us into a false sense of security.
+comparison strips us of colour, demolishes creativity, and lulls us into a false sense of security

 Stop comparing so you can do your thing.
 Offer your gifts.
 Contribute.